 Recent advances are changing the field — and as a result, the workforce is changing with it.
 Cloud data storage and real-time monitoring, for example, allow companies to keep track of information on their physical servers, in addition to storing a constantly updated backup in the cloud, which could be an essential tool in the event of physical server failure.

 Unfortunately, in much the same way the manufacturing industry hasn’t changed much in the last 100 years, the people working in the industry haven’t changed much, either.
 As a result, implementing changes in these industries has traditionally been a slow and tedious process.

 Several problems are holding the manufacturing industry back.
 Vocational schools, for example, have a reputation for being outdated, and don’t get the emphasis they used to.
+This means that this generation doesn’t know they have the skills to take on manufacturing jobs.
 Schools are shifting their focus from STEM careers to humanities degrees, despite the growing number of STEM-related careers opening up every year.

 The Most Educated Generation

 People have a lot of nicknames for millennials — not all of them kind — but one that is becoming more popular is “Most Educated Generation.”
 When compared to previous generations, 29 percent of men and 36 percent of women have completed bachelor’s degrees in various fields.
 For comparison, in the “Silent Generation” — people who are in their 70s, 80s and 90s — only 15 percent of men completed comparable degrees, and only 9 percent of women had done the same.